Blowzart/Calamity-Medical/README.md

 ### Joseph
 During the toughest of times Calamity Medical is always there for me and everybody else, I never have to stress about making a wrong calculation, or putting my patients at risk.

+## End of lifespan
+Calamity Medical or CMED has reached its end of life see https://sites.google.com/view/calamity-software/devlog for more information.